RN Re-entry Program Q&A

 Yes.
-We have been doing this for several years and have had nurses who have been out of nursing for as many as 17 years and they have been successful in completing the program.
+Our RN Re-entry program has been helping nurses for many years, including individuals who have been out of nursing for up to 17 years, and they have been successful in completing the program.

-12. What if I do not finish the Reentry Program within the six months in which my temporary license has been issued?
+12. What if I do not finish the RN Re-entry Program within the six months for which my temporary license has been issued?

-You must reapply to the Board of Nursing and start the process over.
+You must reapply to the Georgia Board of Nursing and start the process over.

-13. Who actually contacts the facility to obtain a preceptor?
+13. Who actually contacts a healthcare facility to obtain a preceptor?

-The AHEC’s reentry coordinator will work with one of our affiliated facilities/hospitals to identify a preceptor.
-If there is not an approved facility in your area, AHEC will work with you to help identify and establish a site if possible.
+The Blue Ridge AHEC RN Re-entry Program Coordinator will work with one of our affiliated facilities/hospitals to identify a preceptor.
+If there is not an approved facility in your area, the Program Coordinator will work with you to identify and establish an appropriate clinical training site.

-14. Do I have to do the 160 hours in a hospital?
+14. Do I have to complete the 160 hours of clinical training in a hospital?

 No, a hospital is not the only acceptable facility to complete your 160 hours of clinical training.
 Please see the GA Board of Nursing website for approved facilities.